realworldocaml/book/other-notes/02-intro.md

 We're going to start off by introducing you to OCaml using the OCaml toplevel, an interactive shell that lets you type in expressions and evaluate them immediately.
-When you get to the point of running real programs, you'll want to leave the toplevel behind; but it's a great tool for getting to know the language.
+When you get to the point of running real programs, you'll want to leave the toplevel behind, but it's a great tool for getting to know the language.

 Let's to spin up the toplevel and open the `Core.Std` module, which